CaspianA1/Cowboy/README.md

 # Cowboy
-A programming language that maps directly to Python syntax.
+A programming language from the wild, wild West.